markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Let's follow the steps we established in the first lesson for creating a new feature branch from the command line:

-- Use the `git branch` command from to verify that you are in the `develop` branch.
-If not, use `git checkout develop` to move into the `develop` branch.
+- Use the `git branch` command to verify that you are in the `develop` branch.
+If not, use `git checkout develop` to switch into the `develop` branch.

 - Use the command `git checkout -b feature/flexbox` to create and switch to the new branch.